Donald Trump’s America First Stance — A New Turn Away From The Outside World In Tweets And Policy

 — Donald J. Trump (@realDonaldTrump) March 29, 2018

-In the new tweet, Trump says that Washington will no longer be building up those foreign countries while American infrastructure falls into “a state of total disrepair”.
+In the new tweet, Trump says that Washington will no longer be building up those foreign countries while American infrastructure falls into “a state of total disrepair.”
 He affirms his commitment to fixing America’s infrastructure.
-Not only that, Trump promises that he will use American muscle, creating jobs for the cohort left behind during the 90’s and 00’s period of emphasis on white collar work (when many Rust Belt jobs were sent offshore) and the slump in the overall job market after the crash of 2008.
+Not only that, Trump promises that he will use American muscle, creating jobs for the cohort left behind during the 1990s and 2000s period of emphasis on white-collar work (when many Rust Belt jobs were sent offshore) and the slump in the overall job market after the crash of 2008.

 American grit and American pride will be the key engines for the coming positive change, the president said.